MAP

 Norbulingka

-Today we will walk through the streets of Bharkhor, a traditional Tibetan neighborhood in Lhasa, where we will visit the Jokhang Monastery, which houses the most sacred statue in all of Tibet, the Jowo Rinpoche.
-We will also walk through the pleasant and beautiful gardens of the Dalai Lamas' summer palace, the Norbulingkha.
-We may alternate the order of our visits in the Lhasa Valley a little, according to our pace, with time to enjoy the old part of the city.
+Today we will walk through the streets of Bharkhor, a traditional Tibetan neighborhood in Lhasa, where we will visit the monastery Jokhang, which houses the most sacred statue in all of Tibet, the Jowo Rinpoche.
+We will also walk through the pleasant and beautiful gardens of the Dalai Lamas' summer palaces, the Norbulingkha.
+It is possible that we will change the order of visits in the Lhasa Valley a little, according to our pace, with time to enjoy the old part of the city.

 Potala